Shall-We-Dance/CV/_pages/about.md

 Born and raised in Chengdu, I received my bachelor's degree with honors from Nankai in 2023.
 I was a visiting scholar at UCSF and a research assistant at Tsinghua.

-My research interests now mainly lie in functional & computational genomics, as well as neurological disorders.
+Now I am a Ph.D. student at Cornell.
+My research interests now mainly lie in functional & computational genomics.

 Education
 ------